 In the event of an appeal in connection with an examination appeal, assignments will be available to all members of the Board of Appeals, and these will all be covered by the duty of confidentiality, cf. Danish Public Administration Act.

-The supervisor/examiner ensures cf. the Examination Order that any associated oral examination is closed to the audience.
+If a confidentiality agreement is signed, the supervisor/examiner ensures, cf. the Examination Order, that any associated oral examination is closed to the audience.

-A confidentiality agreement can be drawn up between the company/organisation, AU and the student in order to comply with the requirements of the Examination Order, if the company/organisation require it.
-As a help, AU has prepared a standard confidentiality agreement, which is possible to use.
+A confidentiality agreement can be drawn up between the company/organisation, AU and the student in order to comply with the requirements of the Examination Order, if the company/organisation requires it.

 If a confidentiality agreement is entered into, it is the student's responsibility to ensure that it is concluded and signed in good time before the submission deadline for an assignment.